More choice, greater flexibility.

 When making long exposures, film users need to take reciprocity failure into account.
 Different brands and speeds of film respond differently to long exposures, so always refer to the manufacturers' recommendations first.
 To be completely sure, carry out tests with your chosen emulsions and bracket your exposures.

 Get up to speed fast with our videos that explain the LEE Filter System and how to use it

-The Big Stopper is a very dense neutral density filter (10 stops).
+The Big Stopper (10 stops) & Little Stopper (6 stops) are both very dense neutral density filters.
 Other ND filters are also available from 0.3 ND (1 stop) to 0.9 ND (3 stops).

 ND Filters can be stacked together, or used with other filters, so you can respond to almost any lighting situation.

 When shooting digitally, light at the infrared and ultraviolet ends of the spectrum can be problematic.
 The ProGlass range of filters has been designed with this in mind.
 These glass neutral density filters are optimised for use with digital cameras, as they absorb more infrared and ultraviolet light than traditional ND filters.
 The result is a punchier image, with less discolouration in adverse lighting conditions.

 Polarising filters are used primarily to reduce reflections.
 This can be useful when photographing skies, water, glass etc.

 Join leading landscape photographer Jeremy Walker for a day or weekend at our photographic workshops around the UK.

 A new hardback book containing stunning photographs by professionals with explanations of filters and techniques used.